 Todos Medical CLIA/CAP Lab Provista Submits Emergency Use Authorization Application for MonkeyPox PCR Test to US FDA

-/EIN News/ -- New York, NY, and Tel Aviv, ISRAEL, Oct.
-14, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire --Todos Medical, Ltd. (OTCQB: TOMDF), a comprehensive medical diagnostics and related solutions company, today announced that its CLIA/CAP-certified clinical laboratory Provista Diagnostics has filed an Emergency Use Authorization (EUA) application with the US Food & Drug Administration (FDA) for its PCR MonkeyPox Test.
+New York, NY, and Tel Aviv, ISRAEL, Oct.
+14, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire --Todos Medical, Ltd. TOMDF, a comprehensive medical diagnostics and related solutions company, today announced that its CLIA/CAP-certified clinical laboratory Provista Diagnostics has filed an Emergency Use Authorization (EUA) application with the US Food & Drug Administration (FDA) for its PCR MonkeyPox Test.
 The EUA application was submitted for lesion-based PCR.
 The sensitivity achieved for the currently available lesion-based laboratory-developed test (LDT) is 0.95 viral copies per reaction (0.095 copies/ul).

 "The submission of this EUA application underscores our commitment to providing best-in-class PCR-based testing for emerging infectious diseases," said Gerald E. Commissiong, President & CEO of Todos Medical and Provista.
 "Regulatory changes at FDA have forced us to only be able to offer lesion-based PCR testing.
 As we conduct more research and work with the agency, we are hopeful to be able to submit an EUA for saliva-based PCR testing for MonkeyPox in the future."